 - Scalable entrepreneurship

 1. Small Scale Entrepreneurship

 Small scale entrepreneurship is the first among the types of entrepreneurship.
-It means a business that is set up at small level with less capital and few employees.
+It means a business that is set up at a small level with less capital and few employees.
 These are privately owned businesses and have three further branches.

-What is corporation?
+What is a corporation?
 A corporation is a group of people or companies which is legally recognized to act as a single entity.